Luan2118/finance-tracker/README.md

 - MongoDB Atlas used as a database
 - JWT auth with access tokens and HttpOnly refresh cookies.
 - CORS configured to allow the Vercel domain and send credentials.
-- Render free-tier may cause a **15–30s cold start delay** on the first request.
+- Render free-tier may cause a 15–30 second cold start delay on the first request.

 **API Base URL:**
 https://finance-tracker-project-l7rf.onrender.com/